 Salvia officinalis, or commonly known as sage, is a herb originating from Southern Europe and the Mediterranean.
 It’s a small, evergreen, perennial plant that has been used in traditional medicine and cuisine for centuries.
 Sage oil is extracted by distillation from its dried leaves and sage leaves are used to make excellent tea.

 Sage has many medicinal properties.
 It is a stimulant, a diuretic, and an expectorant, it has anti-inflammatory, antioxidant, and antimicrobial properties, and also serves as an appetite enhancer.
 Following is more information about the health benefits sage tea provides.

 Sage is rich in antioxidants, substances that inhibit the activity of free radicals, which are responsible for aging and may cause cancer and heart disease.
 Therefore, sage is a good cancer prevention remedy.
 If you already suffer from cancer, drinking sage tea may help slow cancer’s spreading.

 A study involving the infusion of sage tea in mice and monitoring its effects on their liver cells suggests sage may be useful as a food supplement in preventing type 2 diabetes by lowering the blood glucose level.

-It is also said that sage tea stimulates production of insulin which is very important for people suffering from diabetes.
+It is also said that sage tea stimulates the production of insulin which is very important for people suffering from diabetes.
 While sage tea is certainly not a cure, it can prove to be an adequate supplement and ally in the fight against it.

 After at least four weeks of regular sage tea consumption, LDL aka bad cholesterol level in the body will become lower.

 While some claim applying a mixture of sage tea and apple cider vinegar to the scalp promotes hair growth, this claim still doesn’t have a solid scientific backup.

 Sage is thought to reduce milk supply in breastfeeding mothers, so it’s often recommended to women who have an oversupply of milk or are attempting to wean their infant off breastfeeding.